duliodenis/python_master_degree/README.md

 |     | Total Project Time | 159 hours

 # Units
 The Bachelor's Fullstack Python Treehouse Techdegree is composed of the following twelve units.
-The Masters and Doctoral Extensions contribute three additional units bringing the courses to over 50 courses.
+The Masters and Doctoral Extensions contribute three additional units bringing the overall course work to 50 courses.
+Below is my status and how long it took me to complete.

 | Unit | Name | Courses  | Dates | Days
 | --- | ------------- | ----- | ---- | ---